SMI: Statistical Membership Inference for Reliable Unlearned Model Auditing: Theoretical Elaboration on SMI-M and MMD

-where $c \geq 0$ is the bias term, and $p \in \mathbb{N}$ is the polynomial degree.
-This kernel corresponds to an explicit finite-dimensional feature map (e.g., when $p=2$, it includes all cross-terms $x_i x_j$).
-Calculation involves first computing the inner product $x^\top x'$, adding the constant $c$, and then raising to the power of $p$.
-Note: when $c = 0$ and $p$ is even, the kernel may degenerate (e.g., unable to distinguish symmetric distributions); furthermore, this kernel is generally \textbf{not a characteristic kernel}, distinguishing only distributions with different moments up to order $p$.
+where $c \geq 0$ is the bias term and $p \in \mathbb{N}$ is the polynomial degree.
+Its computation consists of first evaluating the inner product $x^\top x'$, adding the bias term $c$, and then raising the result to the power $p$.